Junyi00/tp/docs/UserGuide.md

 #### Locating customers by name : `findc`

-Helps you find customers whose names contain any of the given keywords.
+This command helps you find customers whose names contain any of the given keywords.

 **Format**